 When is the best time to plant a tree?

-Our trees provided in ball-and-burlap form, meaning they are dug out of the ground when the tree is dormant (at the end of fall) and wrapped in a wire basket lined with burlap.
+Our trees are provided in ball-and-burlap form, meaning they are dug out of the ground when the tree is dormant (at the end of fall) and wrapped in a wire basket lined with burlap.
 These trees are best suited to be planted during the winter months when the tree is still dormant.
 In the spring, when the ground begins to warm, the tree's roots will get a head start at rebuilding its root structure and improve its chances to thrive in its new environment.

 Do you deliver and install?